-Given the faint emission of the disk around $\gamma$~Oph, we also performed background observations to more accurately subtract off any background emission, which could arise from detector artefacts, even in the absence of a sky background.
+Given the faint emission of the disk around $\gamma$~Oph, we also performed background observations to accurately subtract off any detector artefacts.
 The background region observed was chosen to be centred at equatorial coordinates (RA, Dec) at the epoch of J2000 of (17h 47m 58.6080s, +02d 43m 24.32s) and was selected for its proximity to $\gamma$~Oph and relative sparseness of background stars as suggested by \textit{Spitzer} observations at comparable wavelengths.
 All PSF and background observations were carried out with identical exposure parameters as for $\gamma$~Oph within the corresponding filters.